SusieCodes/lifehacker/README.md

 > The Ultimate Life Planner to track and organize all of life's details including:

-- Connections (sort by favorites, bdays, or recent)
+➡ Connections (sort by favorites, bdays, or recent)
-- Activities (can sort by tags)
+➡ Activities sorted by:
+• personal
+• family
+• work
+• community
+• school
-- To-Do List
+➡ To➡Do List
-- Grocery List (digital & printable)
+➡ Grocery List (digital & printable)
-- Digital Sticky Notes
+➡ Digital Sticky Notes
-- Journal
+➡ Journal
-- Service Providers
+➡ Service Providers
-- Recommendations for:
+➡ Recommendations sorted by:
-  - movies
+• movies
-  - tv shows
+• tv shows
-  - books
+• books
-  - podcasts
+• podcasts
-  - activities
+• activities
-  - restaurants
+• restaurants
-  - providers
+• providers
-  - other
+• other
-- Wishlist (digital & printable)
+➡ Wishlist (digital & printable)

 ---